 - 1. Class Participation.
-Repeated exposure to the process of sermon/lesson development and the input of the professor and other students in the class is vital to the purpose of the course.
+Repeated exposure to the process of sermon development and the input of the professor and other students in the class is vital to the purpose of the course.
 Perfect class participation results from perfect attendance.
 Attendance will be taken in class and tracked in Canvas.
 Attendance will be taken online during web conferences in Canvas at scheduled class times until the end of the semester. - 2.
 Class Preparation.
 Students are expected to do exegetical/interpretive groundwork on passages and any assigned readings before the class period for which texts/readings are scheduled.
 Students must be prepared to give significant input in class regarding assigned readings and interpretation of passages.
 Completion of the reading assignments will be accounted for through a one (1) question Quiz in Canvas.
 This is found in Canvas under Quizzes for each week by date.
 Completing this Quiz is due before the scheduled time of the class.
-The Quiz will close at 3:15 pm, your scheduled start time for this class.
+The Quiz will close at 4:45 pm, your scheduled start time for this class.
 There is no change to this requirement. - 3.
-Collaborative Sermon/Lesson.
-Students, working within an assigned group, will present and explain an exegetical/expository sermon/lesson on a specific text assigned by the professor.
-Students will demonstrate their collaboration through message board discussions and explanation of exegesis/sermon structure/functional elements in class on the day the sermon is preached.
-While only certain students will have the opportunity to preach, every student will be required to submit a sermon outline for every assigned text (4 total).
-Students will meet and participate in a Zoom call to collaborate on this assignment and present during their scheduled class time through the web conference feature in Canvas. - 4.
+Sermon/Lecture Backgrounds.
+The students will present and explain exegetical/expository sermons or lectures as required throughout the semester.
+The frequency of this requirement for each student will be determined by class size and progress.
+While only one student will have the opportunity to lead a discussion in a class period, all students will be required to do exegetical work for each assigned text.
+This assignment will be uploaded to Canvas under Assignments: Text Preparation: Sermon Outline 1 and Sermon Outline 2 before the beginning of class to be conducted through a web conference in Canvas. - 4.
 Final Exam.
-The student will prepare and submit a brief exegetical treatment and sermon/lesson outline for a specific text assigned by the professor.
-The text for this final will fall under one of the genres covered in class but will not be announced until the day of the final.
+The student will prepare and submit a brief exegetical treatment and sermon outline for a specific text assigned by the professor.
+The text for this final will fall under the genre covered in class (Psalms) but will not be announced until the day of the final.
 Students can utilize any available resources to produce their exegesis and sermon outline.
-The length of this assignment is 4 pages.
-Since the final is a synthetic demonstration of everything covered in the semester, students who do not take the final cannot pass the course and will receive a failing grade.
-There is no change to this requirement.
+The length of this assignment is no less than 4 pages.
+Since the final is a synthetic demonstration of everything covered in the semester, students who do not take the final cannot pass the course and will receive a failing grade There is no change to this requirement.